Abu Hatem Shaqra

-Ahmad Ihsan Fayyad al-Hayes (أحمد إحسان فياض الهايس), also known by his nom de guerre Abu Hatem Shaqra (أبو حاتم شقرا), is a Syrian military personnel currently serving as commander of the 86th Division of the Syrian Army.
+Ahmad Ihsan Fayyad al-Hayes (أحمد إحسان فياض الهايس), also known by his nom de guerre Abu Hatem Shaqra (أبو حاتم شقرا), is the commander of the 86th Division of the Syrian Army.
 He had previously served as commander of Ahrar al-Sharqiya, a faction within the Turkish-supported group known as the Syrian National Army (SNA).

 Early life and education

 He was born in Shaqra, Deir ez-Zor Governorate in 1987.
 He graduated from Mardin Artuklu University with a degree in political science and international relations in 2023.
 He has a cousin named Raed Jassim al-Hayes, also known by his nom de guerre Abu Jaafar Shaqra.

 Prior to the Syrian civil war, he worked as a farmer in his hometown, and he also briefly worked in construction as a cement tiler in Jordan.

 Military career

 Shaqra first served in Ahrar al-Sham until his expulsion from the group in 2016, being accused of stealing funds from the group.
 Following this, he announced the formation of Ahrar al-Sharqiya on 22 January 2016 near Azaz, consisting of more than 2,500 soldiers from various eastern Syrian factions, such as Knights of the East or Shield of Hasakah, the majority of whom originated from the Al-Shaitat and Qaraan tribes of Deir ez-Zor.

-Shaqra was one of the Syrian National Army leaders who met the Turkish President Recep Tayyip Erdoğan at the Presidential Complex in Ankara on May 2018.
+Shaqra was one of the Syrian National Army leaders who met the Turkish President Recep Tayyip Erdoğan at the Presidential Complex in Ankara in May 2018.

-On 15 February 2022, Shaqra was appointed deputy commander-in-chief of the Liberation and Construction Movement, a merger of multiple SNA factions primarily from eastern Syria, such as Ahrar al-Sharqiya or Jaych al-Charkiya, on the same day of the organization's creation.
+On 15 February 2022, Shaqra was appointed deputy commander-in-chief of the Liberation and Construction Movement, a merger of multiple SNA factions primarily from eastern Syria, such as Ahrar al-Sharqiya or Jaysh al-Sharqiya, on the same day of the organization's creation.

 On 19 August 2023, Shaqra was appointed deputy commander-in-chief of the Syrian National Army's First Corps, following a meeting with First Corps and Ahrar al-Sharqiya leadership.

 On 8 January 2024, Shaqra was appointed commander-in-chief of the Liberation and Construction Movement, succeeding Colonel Hussein al-Hammadi.

 On 1 December 2024, after the capture of Kuweires Airport during the SNA-led Operation Dawn of Freedom offensive, Shaqra reportedly appeared in a video clip at the airport on social media.

 Shaqra attended the Syrian Revolution Victory Conference on 29 January 2025, and the Syrian National Army agreed to dissolve itself and its component factions, which includes Ahrar al-Sharqiya, and incorporate into the Syrian Ministry of Defense.
 Shaqra also previously attended a conference in December 2024, agreeing to dissolve all military factions.

-On 5 May 2025, he was appointed commander of the 86th Division of the Syrian Army, a military division operating in Deir ez-Zor, Raqqa, and Al-Hasakah Governorates, though the Ministry of Defense didn’t officially announce his promotion.
+On 5 May 2025, he was appointed commander of the 86th Division of the Syrian Army, a military division operating in Deir ez-Zor, Raqqa, and Al-Hasakah Governorates, though the Ministry of Defense didn't officially announce his promotion.